exVertex/tic-tac-toe/README.md

 **Creator**: Petra Tanković

 #### List of not yet implemented features:
-- Ability to reset the game with a reset button
+- Ability to restart the game with a reset button
+- Ability to count score
-- Optimised code
+- Optimise code